 - When choosing eREITs, you want: low fees; low mainteance; ideally a more established company.
 You also want to know if they need you to be an “accredited investor”, meaning have a certain wealth level.

-- My top pick is AcreTrader because they have historically high returns and low fees.
+- Or AcreTrader because they have amazing inflation resiliance.
 They also have interesting perks associated with farms only, but you need to be an accredited investor to participate.